Image

 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our Raymore, MO experts, can uncover grounds to challenge the validity of the BAC reading.

-Appealing the Decision of a Raymore, MO DWI Administrative Hearing
+How to Appeal a Raymore, MO DWI Administrative Hearing Decision

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Raymore, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Raymore, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Raymore, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.